 Spend the night in Mount Cook village.
 If you’re in a campervan or have a tent stay at the White Horse Hill campground.

 It does get busy in the summer months so don’t get here too late.
-Facilities are basic, but the views are amazing.
+The facilities are basic, but the views are amazing.

 Day 3 – Mount Cook and drive to Wanaka

-Pull-on your hiking boots and get ready from some breathtaking alpine scenery.
+Pull on your hiking boots and get ready for some breathtaking alpine scenery.